pVachev/homework_week_2/README.md

-# homework_week_2
+# Grades functions repo

-This is the homework repo for week 2
+To be archived.
+Better attempt of the grading script was done in the Flask repo